Looking for the latest YouTube phenomenon? Look no further than video essays!

 Hamish clearly cares about the Life is Strange series, and his criticisms of Before the Storm in comparison to its predecessor come from a place of genuine disappointment, which lends his argument a weight and relatability, even if you haven’t played either game.

 What Is “Virtue Signalling”? | hbomberguy

-The only entry on this list that doesn’t analyse a media property, Harry Brewis‘ What Is “Virtue Signalling”? examines a phrase from popular culture.
-Using the same techniques of the previously discussed essays – often using hand-drawn animations – and spoken narration, Harry breaks down the history and usage of the phrase “virtue signalling”.
+The only entry on this list that doesn’t analyse a media property, Harry Brewis‘s What Is “Virtue Signalling”? examines a phrase that’s thrown around a lot in arguments against social justice.
+Using the same techniques of the previously discussed essays, including hand-drawn animation and spoken narration, Harry breaks down the history and usage of the phrase “virtue signalling”.